West Jordan Wisdom Teeth Removal

 Why Should I Remove My Wisdom Teeth?

-Wisdom teeth are the last teeth to erupt within the mouth.
-When they align properly and gum tissue is healthy, wisdom teeth do not have to be removed.
+Wisdom teeth are the last to emerge in the mouth.
+When they come in properly aligned and the surrounding gum tissue is healthy, removal is not necessary.

-Unfortunately, this does not generally happen.
-The extraction of wisdom teeth is necessary when they are prevented from properly erupting within the mouth.
-They may grow sideways, partially emerge from the gum and even remain trapped beneath the gum and bone.
-Impacted teeth can take many positions in the bone as they attempt to find a pathway that will allow them to erupt successfully.
+However, this ideal scenario is rare.
+Wisdom teeth often require extraction when they are unable to erupt correctly.
+They may grow sideways, partially emerge from the gum, or remain trapped beneath the gum and bone.
+Impacted wisdom teeth can adopt various positions within the bone as they attempt to find a pathway to erupt properly.

 Oral Examination